Next.js migration for M&A valuation

 The Compounding Cost of Delaying Your Next.js Migration

-Here's what I learned the hard way.
-Many believe a Next.js migration can wait until after the deal closes.
+Here's what I learned the hard way, often through painful post-acquisition cleanups.
+Many believe a Next.js migration can wait until after the deal closes, thinking it's a 'future problem' for the new owners.
 That's a mistake that costs millions.
-Technical debt compounds fast.
-Every quarter you delay, your property portfolio's perceived tech value drops by 2-3%.
-On a $50M portfolio, that's $300k-$500k lost.
+Technical debt compounds fast, like interest on a bad loan.
+Every quarter you delay, your property portfolio's perceived tech value drops by 2-3%, not just due to the tech itself, but because of the lost opportunities and increased operational inefficiencies.
+On a $50M portfolio, that's $300k-$500k lost annually in valuation.
 For a $500M portfolio, you're losing $3M-$5M.
-This isn't about improvement.
-It's about stopping the bleeding.
-If your tenant management system still relies on manual data transfers, your building management software doesn't talk to your CRM, and potential buyers ask about 'modernization plans' during early calls, your tech stack isn't helping.
-It's hurting.
+This isn't about mere improvement; it's about stopping the bleeding of value and preventing further erosion.
+If your tenant management system still relies on manual data transfers between spreadsheets and your CRM, if your building management software doesn't talk to your accounting system, and potential buyers start asking pointed questions about 'modernization plans' or 'API readiness' during early calls, your tech stack isn't just not helping.
+It's actively hurting your M&A prospects.
+These inefficiencies translate to higher operational costs, slower response times to market changes, and a poor tenant experience, all of which diminish the attractiveness and value of your assets in the eyes of an acquirer who is looking for streamlined, future-ready operations.

 Key Takeaway

-Delaying migration actively devalues your assets and makes future fixes more expensive.
+Delaying a Next.js migration actively devalues your assets, compounds technical debt, and makes future fixes exponentially more expensive and complex.

 Send me your current system setup.
 I'll point out exactly where you're losing revenue.